 In addition to this, many students are involved in community service and social awareness projects and groups.
 As a result, honors students tend to be involved in Bentley’s service-learning programs, which combine coursework with service and outreach to the broader community.

 Leadership opportunities exist within the Honors Program as well.
 Each year near the end of September, two incoming freshman are selected onto the Student Honors Council (SHC).
 The SHC works closely with the Director of the program on activities, events, and academics, and acts as a liaison between honors students and the administration to help shape the program.
-In addition, members of the SHC help manage and edit the honors newsletter, Columnas.
+In addition, members of the SHC help manage the honors newsletter, Columnas.
 Members of the council are part of a unique and important leadership opportunity to make a tangible impact on the experiences of students within the program.

 Current members of the Student Honors Council include: